nghiant3223/handbook/dev/kafka/concept.md

 - Consumer know which broker to read from
 - In case of broker failures, consumers know how to recover
 - Data is read in order **within each partitions**
+- Messages can be received by consumers in batch
 - Consumers make polling to parititon to check whether they have messages to receive

 ### Consumer groups